John Quinn was dead.

-Brâncuși’s lawyers chipped away at Aitken and Jones’s testimony, trying to prove that their opinions were personal and subjective, only to have their lines of question shut down as hearsay.
+Brâncuși’s lawyers chipped away at Aitken and Jones’s testimony, trying to prove that their opinions were personal and subjective, only to have their lines of questioning shut down as hearsay.

-The government’s witnesses had the academic credentials that Brâncuși’s witnesses lacked, which gave their arguments some additional heft.
-But if Brâncuși’s became inarticulate when cross-examined, the government witnesses turned into surly children who think automatically gainsaying everything you say is a winning strategy.
+The government witnesses had the academic credentials that Brâncuși’s witnesses lacked, which gave their arguments some additional heft.
+However, while Brâncuși’s became inarticulate when cross-examined, the government witnesses turned into surly children who think automatically gainsaying everything you say is a winning strategy.